ciaarraa/digital_currency/README.md

 The total price to be paid for a giftcard is the face value of the card minus the discount.

 ## Implementation Details
+`lib/digital_currency.rb` is the main entry point of the project.

 This project does no use a database, as such it is necessary to pass object instances around.
 This is opposed to loading them from a database using foreign keys.